 In the coming months, Regional Parks will identify its initial funding priorities and work plans and bring them to the Board of Supervisors for public review in the spring.
-Meanwhile, the county and the cities will create a citizens advisory committee to review how Measure M funding is used and to ensure transparency.
+Meanwhile, the county and cities will create a citizens advisory committee to review how Measure M funding is used and to ensure transparency.

 We look forward to showing you what we can achieve.